reimagined/resolve/docs/read-side.md

 ```

 A connector object should define the following functions:

-- connect - Initialises a connection to a storage
-- disconnect - Closes the storage connection
-- drop - Removes the read model's data from the storage
-- dispose - Forcefully disposes all unmanaged resources used by read models served by this connector

 Specify a path to the custom connector's deffinition in the application's config: